ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/contributing/index.md

 ### Quick contributions
 !!! tip
-    This method has the advantage is that it's *very quick* (<1 minute!).
+    This method has the advantage that it's *very quick* (<1 minute!).
 The caveat is that, unless you have write access to the `access-esm1.6-configs` repository, you will not be able to preview the changes rendered into a website or create whole new pages. <br>

 The simplest and fastest way to make a change to an _existing_ page is to click the edit "pencil" on the top-right corner.
 This will go to the relevant GitHub markdown file and clicking the top-right pencil again on GitHub will allow you to edit the file.
 Once complete, click `Commit changes...`.
 There are then _two_ possibilities, depending on whether you have  write access to [`access-esm1.6-configs`](https://github.com/ACCESS-NRI/access-esm1.6-configs):